mohamadmansourX/TextBPN-Training/README.md

 python train_model.py
 ```

-Their is a wandb support as well incase anyone interested in the emerging ML dashboard.
+Wandb is suported as well incase anyone interested in the emerging ML dashboard.

 All you have to do is to enable it in the [config file under "Wandb" section](https://github.com/mohamadmansourX/TextBPN-Training/blob/eb958af28e10ee53af06f8b7e0cad49c82bf057b/cfglib/Config.yml#L60).

 #### TODO List